edmund-k/pebble-geocachingpro/README.md

 Closed
 - 190413: Show real date instead of dummy.
-- 190413: Compile with Pebble SDK under Linux on Windows 10.
+- 190413: After a 2 years break, this project gets continued.
+Compile with Pebble SDK under Linux on Windows 10.
 - 2015?
 New design.
 - Improved compass acquisition.
 Set up filter to only receive updates for every 6°.
 - Improved start in auto-mode.
 Disabled compass acquisition from beginning.